Woodpark, New South Wales

 Woodpark is a suburb of Sydney, in the state of New South Wales, Australia.
 Woodpark is located 29 kilometres west of the Sydney central business district in the local government area of the Cumberland Council.

 Commercial area

+Cumberland Highway passing through the suburb, with Woodpark Road in view.

 Woodpark is a small suburb located in Western Sydney.
-It contains a small row of cafes, bakeries and convenience stores near the main road, and two stops on the T-way bus system.
+It contains a small row of cafes, bakeries and convenience stores near the main road (Dell Street), and two stops on the T-way bus system.
 There is a park across the road from the shops.
 The area had experienced growth in recent times due to award-winning cafes.